splewis/csgo-multi-1v1/README.md

 ### Maps
-I have a [workshop collection](http://steamcommunity.com/sharedfiles/filedetails/?id=249376192) of maps I use.
+I have a [workshop collection](http://steamcommunity.com/sharedfiles/filedetails/?id=279177557) of maps I use.
 Not all of the maps are finished though, so don't blindly use them all.
 The "am_" prefix stands for aim_multi, reflecting the fact that the maps are similar to aim_ maps but there are multiple copies of them.

 Guidelines for making a multi-1v1 map:
 - Create 1 arena and test it well, and when are you happy copy it
-- Create at least 9 arenas, I'd recommend at least 12, however.
+- Create at least 12 arenas, I'd recommend making at least **16**, however.
 Any more than 16 is probably overkill.
 - The players shouldn't be able to see each other on spawn
 - Each group of spawns (e.g. all CT spawns in arena 1) must be within 1600.0 units of each other, this is required to cluster spawns into the arenas and not configurable
 - Ensure that the arenas are sufficiently far apart so players don't hear shooting in other arenas